Non-autonomous curves on surfaces: The annulus

-This contradicts the previous computation, hence $h$-percentiles do not exist for $h$ in the interval $[0.2, 0.8]$.
+This contradicts the previous result, hence $h$-percentiles do not exist for $h$ in the interval $[0.2, 0.8]$.
 That is, $T_H$ has one or several branches with total measure at least $0.6$.
 In fact, there must be a single branch of measure at least $0.6$: if there are several branches growing out of different points of the stem, there will be intermediate $h$-percentiles which correspond to stem points between the branches.
 In our situation it is not the case.
-If there are two branches or more growing from the same stem point (which is possible in non-generic situation), we may perturb $H$ in the $C^\infty$-topology and separate the branches.
-Intermediate percentiles will appear after the perturbation.
-However, our quasimorphisms $r_{a,b}$ are $C^0$-continuous, so a small perturbation will not fix the gap $\tau$ between the results of two computations.
+If there are two branches or more growing from the same stem point (which is possible in a non-generic situation), we may perturb $H$ in the $C^\infty$-topology and separate the branches.
+Intermediate percentiles will appear after such perturbation.
+However, our quasimorphisms $r_{a,b}$ are $C^0$-continuous, so a small perturbation will not resolve the discrepancy $\tau$ between the results of two computations.

-As a corollary, there is a branch $B \subset T_H$ with measure at least $0.6$. $D_B = H^{-1} (B)$ is a topological disk in $\Sigma$ of area at least $0.6$ which is an invariant set for the flow of $H$.
-Intuitively, points in $D_B$ have rotation number $0$ with respect to the $S^1$ coordinate, while most points in $\Sigma$ (up to a subset of area $0.02$) have rotation number $T$ under $g_{T, \tau}$, which gives a contradiction.
+As a corollary, there must be a branch $B \subset T_H$ with measure at least $0.6$. $D_B = H^{-1} (B)$ is a topological disk in $\Sigma$ of area at least $0.6$ which is an invariant set for the flow of $H$.
+Intuitively, points in $D_B$ have rotation number $0$ with respect to the $S^1$ coordinate (all points with non-zero rotation number are mapped to the stem).
+However, most points in $\Sigma$ (up to a subset of area $0.02$) have rotation number $T$ under $g_{T, \tau}$, which gives a contradiction.

 We reproduce this contradiction using more powerful tools.
 In ~\cite{Kh:h-spec}, Theorem 2, the author constructs a quasimorphism $\rho_{0.6} : \Ham (\Sigma) \to \RR$ which is $C^0$-continuous and has the following property.
 Suppose $g \in \Ham (\Sigma)$ has an invariant disk of area $0.6$ or more, then $\rho_{0.6} (g)$ computes the rotation number (along the $S^1$ coordinate) of points in this disk. ($\rho_{0.6}$ is constructed as a certain combination of Calabi quasimorphisms pulled back from $S^2$ similarly to the construction of $r_{a,b}$.)
 Therefore,